More

 The Meaning of 192 in IP Addresses

-What is IP Address?
+What is Address?

-An IP address is a number that uniquely identifies a computer or other device on a local or wide area network.
+An is a number that uniquely identifies a computer or other device on a local or wide area network.
 As the name suggests, IP stands for “Internet Protocol,” which defines how information can be transmitted via the internet or a local network.

 What does “192” mean in an IP addresses and What is it?